Geropsychiatric Behavioral Health Programs

 Senior Bridges is the only behavioral health inpatient program in the region that is located within a full-service hospital.
 Commonly treated disorders include:

-- Dementia - Alzheimer's type
+- Dementia associated with Alzheimer's disease

 - Dementia associated with Parkinson's disease